rediacc/www/src/content/docs/en/cli/api-reference/list.md

 #### Business Rules

 - User must be authenticated with valid token
-- User must belong to a company
+- User must belong to an organization
 - Regular users only see teams they are members of
 - Regular users only see machines belonging to their teams
 - Regular users only see bridges/regions with accessible machines
 - Regular users only see users in shared teams
-- Administrators see all company resources
+- Administrators see all organization resources
 - Optional context parameter filters data for specific use cases
-- Company isolation enforced - no cross-company visibility
+- Organization isolation enforced - no cross-organization visibility
 - All data returned as JSON with value/label pairs

 ## regions

-List all regions in your company
+List all regions in your organization

 #### API Information

-**Endpoint:** `POST /api/StoredProcedure/GetCompanyRegions`
+**Endpoint:** `POST /api/StoredProcedure/GetOrganizationRegions`

 **Authentication:** Required (token-based with Rediacc-RequestToken header)